jksho/jobyProject/README.md

 ### Upgrade PIP version
 Execute the following command to upgrade to higher version of pip.

-`py -m pip install --upgrade pip`

-or

-`python -m pip install --upgrade pip`
+`python3 -m pip install --upgrade pip`

 ### Final step to install dependencies